CadenFinley/CJsShell/README.md

 CJ's Shell includes a comprehensive test suite with over 200 POSIX compliance tests to ensure reliability and standards compliance:

-This test can be ran from the root of the repository.
+This test can be ran from the root of the repository, and is recommended to run before setting cjsh as you default login shell.

 ```bash
 # Run the complete test suite